 You might have noticed that a lot of bookmakers look and function similarly.
 This is because they are using white labels, saving themselves millions in design and set up costs.
 Realistically, this is the only option for start-up bookmakers on a budget and there are a lot of good white label companies out there.

 The cost will be determined by how many features you want to include, but packages are more affordable than you might think – you can get up and running with a basic package for around £20,000.
-The company will then take a percentage of your profits from the bets as well, which can range from 30-50% in most cases.
+The company will then take a percentage of your net wins from the bets as well, which can range from 30-50% in most cases.
 Given that all you need to is brand the site, it’s a pretty good deal.

 White label website = from £20,000